TOPOFGR/react-intl-hooks/README.md

 ##### Options (optional)

-Object containing formating options of the time to be translated.
+Object containing formatting options of the time to be translated.
 Each property is **optional** and can recieve the following values: `short` or `numeric`.

 ```typescript
 {